huyle0107/Probability-Statistic_Assignment_HK222/README.md

 This folder include the topic, the report, datas as well as the source codes.

+The file Final.R is the main file for this project, the other files are either extra works or reference sections

 Thanks for reading my assigment.

 Best Regards ./.